devops-surya/devops-training/Fast_Track_April_2022/Terraform/Terraform.md

 ```

-# Provisioners in terrafrom
+## Provisioners in terrafrom
 # Terraform provisioning :
-* You are assigned with task of creating a vm and installing the necessary softwares in it.
+* You are assigned with task of creating a vm and installing the necessary softwares init.
 * Steps:
   1. Create a VM
   2. Connection to the VM